hazae41/network-ws-to-tcp-proxy/README.md

 ## Protocol

-Connect to the proxy via WebSocket with the following HTTP headers
+Connect to the proxy via WebSocket with the following URL query parameters
-- `x-hostname` -> TCP target hostname
+- `hostname` -> TCP target hostname
-- `x-port` -> TCP target port
+- `port` -> TCP target port

+e.g. `ws://localhost:8000/?hostname=google.com&port=80`

 The connection then consists of two duplexes
 - you send/receive bytes to talk with the TCP target